Articles

 Breast implant rupture is treated by removing the ruptured implant or implants and replacing them, if that is what the patient wants.

-Breast implant replacement surgery may be done to correct complications, such as breast implant rupture, or in combination with other procedures, most commonly a breast lift or mastopexy.
+Breast Implant Replacement Surgery can be carried out to correct complications, such as breast implant rupture, and can also be combined with other procedures, such as Mastopexy.
 Implants can also be replaced to change the size or shape of the breasts, depending on patient preference.
 Breast implants can be removed and replaced during the same procedure.

-Breast implant replacement surgery typically takes place under general anaesthetic and lasts between one and two hours depending on the size and shape of the replacement implants, the surgical technique and whether any combination surgery is carried out at the same time, for example, a breast lift.
+Breast Implant Replacement Surgery is performed under general anaesthetic and lasts between one and two hours depending on the size and shape of the replacement implants, the surgical technique and whether any combination surgery is carried out at the same time.

-Following breast implant removal surgery, a patient will have bandages and sometimes drains on the affected area.
-Women who have undergone this procedure must wear a support bra or compression garment for the duration of the recovery period in order to reduce swelling following surgery.
+Following Breast Implant Removal Surgery, your incisions will be dressed and you will need to wear a support bra or compression garment for the duration of the recovery period in order to reduce swelling and aid your healing.

-The results of the breast implant removal surgery will depend upon the size of the implant removed and the quality and quantity of the remaining breast tissue.
+The results of the Breast Implant Removal Surgery will depend upon the size of the implant removed and the quality and quantity of the remaining breast tissue.
 Sometimes scar tissue will also need to be removed during this procedure.
+If the breast tissue has stretched from having an implant placed inside, you may wish to consider a Mastopexy to reposition the breast.

 This process is slightly different for if your breast implant has moved, though this is still a correctional surgery we can perform too.